snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/model/run.md

 This dbt package gives you the option of creating tables for either Ecommerce or Media (video_on_demand) data, or both, if you have both types of data.
 You will need to specify in the `dbt_project.yml` file which tables you would like to create (instructions below).

-For ecommerce, we will use the `snowplow_ecommerce_product_interactions` table created by the dbt-snowplow-ecommerce package to create the ecommerce dataset for AWS Personalize.
+For ecommerce, we will use the `snowplow_ecommerce_product_interactions` table created by the dbt-snowplow-ecommerce package to create the E-commerce dataset for AWS Personalize.

-For media, we will use the `snowplow_media_player_base` table created by the dbt-snowplow-media-player package to create the video_on_demand dataset for AWS Personalize.
+For media, we will use the `snowplow_media_player_base` table created by the dbt-snowplow-media-player package to create the Video On Demand dataset for AWS Personalize.

 By default, the items, users and interactions tables can be created for ecommerce, but only the interactions table can be created for video_on_demand.
-This is because the video_on_demand items table has required fields (e.g. genres) that aren't tracked in the media tracking plugins by default.
+This is because the VOD items table has required fields (e.g. genres) that aren't tracked in the media tracking plugins by default.
 You can write custom SQL to create the items and users tables for media if you have the [required fields](https://docs.aws.amazon.com/personalize/latest/dg/VIDEO-ON-DEMAND-datasets-and-schemas.html) either in your snowplow events table or in a separate table.
 See expandable section for further instructions.

 {{% expand "Creating items and users for video_on_demand" %}}